M3GAN (film series)

-M3GAN is an American science fiction horror franchise created by Akela Cooper and James Wan that has been produced by Blumhouse Productions and Atomic Monster since 2022.
-The series consists of three theatrical films, with a plot that follows a toy company named Funki's development of lifelike companions through robotic androids, and the perilous discovery that the use of artificial intelligence functionality results in unpredictable malevolent results.
-The films have grossed over $220 million worldwide on a combined budget of $37 million.
+M3GAN (pronounced "Megan") is an American science fiction horror series, which consists of two theatrical films and one spin-off straight-to-digital film, with a plot that follows a toy company named Funki's development of lifelike companions through robotic androids, and the perilous discovery that the use of artificial intelligence functionality results in unpredictable malevolent results.
+The first two films have grossed over $220 million worldwide on a combined budget of $37 million.

-With Amie Donald providing M3GAN's physical performance and Jenna Davis providing the character's voice, and also starring Allison Williams and Violet McGraw, the franchise's first installment, M3GAN, in 2023 was met with generally positive reviews.
-Its financial success resulted in the associated studios fast-tracking the development of both a sequel, M3GAN 2.0 (2025), and a spin-off, SOULM8TE, which is set for release in 2026.
+With Amie Donald providing M3GAN's physical performance and Jenna Davis providing the character's voice, and also starring Allison Williams and Violet McGraw, the series' first installment, M3GAN, in 2023 was met with generally positive reviews.
+Its financial success resulted in the associated studios fast-tracking the development of both a sequel, M3GAN 2.0 (2025), and a spin-off, Soulm8te (2026).